matthewwardrop/mensor/README.md

 changes to the API are expected.
 To minimise the impact on downstream projects, Mensor will strictly adhere to semantic versioning.
-In particular, any incompatible or sufficiently adventurous change to classes expected to be used outside of Mensor itself will resulting a major version bump.
+In particular, any incompatible or sufficiently adventurous change to classes expected to be used outside of Mensor itself will result in a minor version bump.
 If you pin the version of Mensor used in your project using `mensor>=x.y(.z)?<x.y+1` (e.g. `mensor>=0.1.2<0.2`), you should be protected from any code churn and can upgrade to newer versions of Mensor after reading the release notes at your